Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Aspects.md

 >“Those bound to the aspect of Hope are driven first and foremost by their convictions.
 They do right for right's sake, and are quick to come to the aid of anyone they deem to be experiencing injustice.
 That said, their views of the world can be quite black and white, so what they see as the "right" thing may not always be the universally accepted view.
 They put great value in the power of the imagination, the ability to dream up a better and more beautiful future.
 If anyone could dream a better world into existence, it would be one of the Hope-bound.
 They may sound like all sunshine and rainbows, but they aren't adverse to a little destruction, especially if they think they can replace it with something better and more just.
 At their best, Hope-bound are positive, caring, and warm.
 At their worst they can be narrow-minded and selfish.”
 > \- The Extended Zodiac
 #### Mechanics
-gain a dot in a social attribute
+gain a dot in a Resistance attribute
 ##### Ability
 Whenever the player uses their draw to give another player a point of willpower, they also gain a point of willpower.
 Page inversion: Whenever the player would to use their draw to give another player a point of willpower, instead only the page gains a point of willpower.